zimicjs/zimic/README.md

 #### `tracker.bypass()`

-Clears any declared response and saved intercepted requests, and makes the tracker stop matching intercepted requests.
+Clears any declared response and intercepted requests, and makes the tracker stop matching intercepted requests.
 The next tracker, created before this one, that matches the same method and path will be used if present.
 If not, the requests to the method and path will not be intercepted.

 ```ts
 const listTracker1 = interceptor.get('/users').respond({